tahardi/bearclave/README.md

 # Bearclave: Simplifying Cloud-Based TEE Development

-Trusted Execution Environments (TEEs) use specialized hardware and software to provide stronger confidentiality and integrity guarantees than what is normally afforded by traditional computing environments.
+**Trusted Execution Environments (TEEs)** use specialized hardware and software to provide stronger confidentiality and integrity guarantees than what is normally afforded by traditional computing systems.
 For this reason, curious developers often want to explore TEE technology for securing sensitive workloads, but find themselves overwhelmed by steep learning curves and complicated requirements.
+The Bearclave project is a collection of code and documentation that aims to address those challenges.

-The Bearclave project is a collection of code and documentation resources that aims to address those challenges.
-This includes:
+## What's Included?

 - **Introduction to TEEs**: A high-level overview of TEEs and popular platforms such as AWS Nitro, AMD SEV-SNP, and Intel TDX